anthonywchen/CommonSenseMultiHopQA/README.md

 ## Downloading Data
 First run `./setup.sh` to set up the directory structure.

-We download the raw data for NarrativeQA, MSMarco, and SocialQA into the `raw_data` directory.
+We download the raw data for NarrativeQA, MSMarco, and SemEval-2018 Task 11 into the `raw_data` directory.
 From the root of the directory, run
 ```
 cd raw_data